ballerina-platform/ballerina-distribution/examples/nats-basic-sub/nats-basic-sub.md

 # NATS service - Consume message

-NATS implements a publish-subscribe message distribution model.
-A publisher sends a message to a subject and any active subscriber listening to that subject can consume the message.
-In this example, the NATS service is used to consume messages from a subject.
+NATS implements a publish-subscribe message distribution model for one-to-many communication.
+A publisher sends a message on a subject and any active subscriber listening on that subject receives the message.
+Subscribers can also register interest in wildcard subjects.
+A `nats:Listener` can be created with the default URL or with custom configurations.
+A `nats:Service` attached to the `nats:Listener` can be used to listen to a specific subject and consume incoming messages.
+The subject to listen to should be given as the service name or in the `subject` field of the `nats:ServiceConfig`

 ::: code nats-basic-sub.bal :::